FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Informally, each implementation can have different stopping conditions.
 Goal Width is only one example.
-In practice, implementation details do not matter, as long as Goal Results are regular.
+In practice, implementation details do not matter, as long as Goal Result instances are regular.

 ### Manager